Vital-Ahishakiye/Google-Advanced-Data-Analytics-Projects-/Project-1/README.md

 - The story, all names, characters, and incidents portrayed in this project are fictitious.
 No identification with actual persons (living or deceased) is intended or should be inferred.
 - The data shared in this project has been altered for pedagogical purposes and may not be indicative of actual NYC taxi cab rider behavior.

-## Course 2: Getting Started with Python

-### Task:
-The goal of this project is to build a dataframe for the TLC data.
-After the dataframe is complete, the data will be organized for exploratory data analysis, followed by reporting progress and insights to the team.

 ## Data Dictionary

 | Column Name            | Description                                                                 |